 Coordinate the knob color with your interface.
 A knob can adopt either a dark or light appearance.
 A dark knob—for use above a light background—is the default.

 Don’t place a scroll view inside of another scroll view.
-Doing so creates an unpredictable interface that’s difficult to control.
+Nested scroll bars create an unpredictable interface that’s difficult to control.

 Don’t move window content when transient scroll bars appear.
 Transient scroll bars are translucent, so users can see window content beneath them.
-Constantly shifting content every time scroll bars appear makes for an unpredictable and confusing experience.
+Constantly shifting content every time scroll bars appear can be disorienting.

 Scroll an appropriate amount when performing page-by-page scrolling.
 Typically, a page is considered the current height or width of the view, minus at least one unit of overlap to maintain context.
 You define the unit of overlap so that it makes sense for the displayed content.
 For example, one unit might equal a line of text, a row of icons, or part of a picture.
 Persistently pressing an arrow key while pressing Option should cause continuous page-by-page scrolling until the end of the document is reached.